mudrd8mz/moodle-tool_pluginskel/README.md

-## Moodle plugin skeleton generator
+# Moodle plugin skeleton generator

-This tool allows developers to quickly generate code skeleton for a new Moodle plugin.
+This tool allows developers to quickly generate code skeleton for Moodle plugins.
 Relevant code is generated according to defined list of requested plugin features.

+## Usage ##

+Generate skeleton of the plugin described in myplugin.yaml:

+    $ php generate.php myplugin.yaml

+See `generate.php --help` for more options and features.

-#### Documentation
+## Documentation ##

 See the page [Plugin skeleton
 generator](https://docs.moodle.org/en/admin/tool/pluginskel/index) at moodle
 docs site.

-#### Copyright
+## Installing from Git ##

+1. Go to the folder with your Moodle development installation:

+       $ cd {your/moodle/dirroot}

+2. Clone this repository to the correct location folder:

+       $ git clone https://github.com/mudrd8mz/moodle-tool_pluginskel.git admin/tool/pluginskel

+3. Complete the installation:

+	   $ sudo -u www-data php admin/cli/upgrade.php

+or just log in to your Moodle development site as an admin.

+## License ##

 Copyright (C) 2016 Alexandru Elisei, David Mudrák